Travel Marketing Campaigns: The 7 Best of All Time

-Travel marketing in 2021 and beyond is going to have to work harder and smarter than it ever has before.
+The fallout from the COVID pandemic led to an understanding that travel marketing was going to have to work harder and smarter than it ever has before.

-The industry has been ravaged by the pandemic.
-Restrictions have prevented travel, holidaymakers have been confined to their homes and, even as society begins to unlock, consumers are wary of returning to post-pandemic travel behaviour.
+The industry had been ravaged by the pandemic.
+Restrictions prevented travel, holidaymakers were confined to their homes and, even as society began to unlock, consumers were wary of returning to post-pandemic travel behaviour.

 The best travel marketing campaigns and travel ads delight, entertain and entice consumers to step out the door and have an experience like no other.
 Now these campaigns are going to have to do all this and more.